 The Obama administration’s recent signal on the president’s impending decision on the cross-border segment of the Keystone XL pipeline is telling.
-That’s why climate activists continue to target him with thundering waves of action: hopeful that with enough pressure, he will take up serious solutions to the other, literal and powerful waves now washing away homes and even some nations around the world.
+That’s why climate activists continue to target him with thundering waves of action, hopeful that, with enough pressure, he will take up serious solutions to the other, more literal waves now washing away homes and even some nations around the world.

 Perhaps even more telling is that while more than 40,000 people were marching on the White House for the Forward on Climate rally Sunday, President Obama was golfing in Florida with two Texas oil and gas executives, according to The Huffington Post.

-This recent news combined with his continued procrastination and posturing, some indication of his leanings from sources inside revolving-door politics, and this damning New York Times report published on the night of the rally make rejection of the pipeline seem a faint hope at best.
+This recent news, combined with Obama’s continued procrastination and posturing, some indication of his leanings from sources inside revolving-door politics, and this damning New York Times report published on the night of the rally, make rejection of the pipeline seem a faint hope at best.

 It’s a bet that many of us in the South are not putting our money on.
 However, many are putting something else on the line — their bodies — betting that direct action will improve the odds in stopping the Keystone XL.